laravel-auto-presenter/laravel-auto-presenter/README.md

 <a name="requirements"/>
 ## Requirements

-- any flavour of PHP 5.3+ should do
+- any flavor of PHP 5.3+ should do
 - Laravel 4
 - [optional] PHPUnit to run the tests